ubolonton/emacs-module-rs/guide/src/functions.md

     }
     ```
 - A type that implements `Transfer`.
 This allows embedding a native data structure in a `user-ptr` object, for read-only use cases.
 It requires `user_ptr(direct)` option to be specified.
-- `Value`.
+- `Value`, or one of its "sub-types" (e.g. `Vector`).
 This is mostly useful for returning an input parameter unchanged.

 See [Custom Types](./custom-types.md) for more details on embedding Rust data structures in Lisp's `user-ptr` objects.